gca-research-group/tee-compartimentalisation-study-case/README.md

-# TEE compartimentalisation launcher integration process
+# Launcher of the integration process in TEE based on compartmentalisation